DidactHQ/didact-docs/docs/quickstarts/write-a-flow.md

 }
 ```

-### Synchronous-Only Code
+### Synchronous Only

-In case the code that you define in `ExecuteAsync` is synchronous-only, add the following snippet to the end of your code to match the method signature:
+In case the code that you define in `ExecuteAsync` is synchronous only, add the following snippet to the end of your code to match the method signature:

 ```cs
 await Task.CompletedTask;